Blunk-electronic/ET/README.md

 - ET creates in the projects root directory a folder named "ET" where you find logfiles, reports, netlists, statistics, BOMs, ...

+- If there are lots of projects to be imported, write their names in the configuration file in section [IMPORT_MODULES].
+Then run this command

+ et --import_modules --configuration_file my_configuration.txt --log_level 1

 Installation:
 - install the GNAT Ada compiler (version 7 or later)
 - run the install script install.sh as non-root user